-§11 Examination regulations
+§ 11 Examination Regulations

 - (1) A module examination must be passed for each module.
 Module examinations are exams that proof the knowledge and skills gained in a module.
-If all sections of a module examination have been positively passed, the module in question is passed. - (2) Course examinations are used for assessing the performance in modules.
-Course examinations are - 1. exams that verify the knowledge and skills imparted in a course.
-The courses are evaluated by a single exam at the end of the course.
-The course lecturer has to fix and announce the method used for the exam (written and/or oral) and the evaluation criteria before the start of the exam. - For courses with continuous performance assessment students have to make regular written and/or oral contributions.
-The course lecturer has to fix and announce the method used for the exam (written and/or oral) and the evaluation criteria before the start of the exam.
+If all sections of a module examination have been positively passed, the module in question is passed. - (2) The performance of modules is assessed by course examinations.
+Course examinations are - 1. exams that serve to proof the knowledge and skills acquired in an individual course and for which the performance evaluation is based on a single examination at the end of the course.
+The course instructor has to specify and announce the examination method (written or oral) and the evaluation criteria before the start of the semester. - 2.
+For courses with continuous performance assessment, the evaluation is based on regular written and/or oral contributions of the participants.
+The course instructor has to specify and announce the evaluation criteria before the start of the semester.

-§12 Academic degree
+§ 12 Academic Degree